beakbahama/log/docs/stress.md

 This perspective encourages us to see healing as a journey towards becoming exceptional in all aspects of human ability, facilitated by a nurturing and supportive environment.

 ## Rethinking Our Approach to Mental Health
 While this document recognizes the current utility of established mental health models, it envisions a future where these models become obsolete—not through abandonment, but through the evolution of society itself.
-By broadening our perspective and deepening our understanding of how day-to-day interpersonal dynamics fundamentally shape our psychological well-being, we aim to transform the landscape of mental health.
-The introduction of concepts like PPSD, PPHD, and the aspirational PP4K underscores the critical impact of societal structures and interpersonal relationships on both individual and collective health.
+By broadening our perspective and deepening our understanding of how day-to-day interpersonal dynamics fundamentally shape our psychological well-being, the is aim to transform the landscape of mental health for everyone.

 Traditional approaches often emphasize resilience and personal coping as solutions to stress and conflict, which can inadvertently reinforce systemic issues by placing the onus of recovery on individuals.
 This perspective can perpetuate a cycle where systemic factors contributing to psychological distress are not adequately addressed.
 By acknowledging the widespread and profound impact of interpersonal relationships and societal structures on mental health, this document argues for a shift in how we understand and respond to psychological distress.